alesk/embed-clojure/README.md

 # Embed Clojure

-A template project demonstrating embed clojure as a scripting environment inside a java host.
+A template project demonstrating embedding clojure as a scripting environment inside a java host.

 ## Compile